Common Family Law Questions for North Carolina Residents

 What percentage does North Carolina take for child support?

-North Carolina doesn’t use a set percentage.
+North Carolina doesn’t use a set percentage for calculating child support.
 Instead, it uses an income-shares model to determine the appropriate support amount.

 How does child support work if one parent has no job?